wonderfan/javascript/AngularJS/resource.md

-It is better to use them in upcoming project
+It is better to use them in upcoming project:

 - https://github.com/t4t5/sweetalert